sentenz/convention/about/devops.md

 ## DevOps

-[DevOps](https://www.bunnyshell.com/blog/what-is-devops) is an approach to culture, automation, operations, and tools that aims to produce applications and services at a high rate of deployment.
-Software development through faster, iterative IT service delivery and infrastructure management processes.
+[DevOps](https://www.bunnyshell.com/blog/what-is-devops) is an approach to culture, operations, tools, and automation that consists of a set of principles, best practices, and conventions aimed at producing applications and services at a high rate of deployment.

 Including principles and practices: